Nihang: Organisation and leadership

-The latter two groups being much less prominent than the former two.
-Each Dal consists of both a mobile and stationary group.
+The latter two groups are much less prominent than the former two.
+Each of the four main faction may have sub-groups representing further divisions.
+There is no central command within the Nihang Dals, although there are Jathedars.
+There may be more than one jathedar within a Nihang Dal who operate independently from one another, for example the Taruna Dal.
+Once a Nihang is elevated to the jathedar office, they generally keep that position for life.
+Whilst there may be an individual who is assigned as being second-in-command to the jathedar, this is rarely realised.
+Each Dal broadly consists of both a mobile and stationary group.
 The mobile group of the Budha Dal, for example, is the Dalpanth.
 There has been incidents of conflict in the past between different groups of Akalis, even within the same faction.